vuejs/composition-api-rfc/api.md

     }
     ```

-    Note this `props` object is reactive - i.e. it is updated when new props are passed in, and can be observed and reacted upon using the `watch` function:
+    Note this `props` object is reactive - i.e. it is updated when new props are passed in, and can be observed and reacted upon using `watchEffect` or `watch`:

     ``` js
     export default {